Jefferson County and larger parcel Gulf Coast sites

 Our role is to convert those local conditions into a useful project roadmap.
 That means clarifying what has to be released first, which approvals or owner decisions need to stay on the front end, and how the team should manage sequencing when multiple scopes are competing for the same access, utility windows, or turnover dates.

-- Local driver: laydown and staging needs
+- Local driver: laydown and staging surface area planning

-- Local driver: corridor access
+- Local driver: US-73 corridor access and TxDOT coordination

-- Local driver: site-heavy sequencing
+- Local driver: site-heavy sequencing before vertical work begins

 Regional Coverage From Port Arthur